 Definition

 The system noise figure is the ratio between the signal-to thermal noise ratio at the input of a system and its value at the output of the system.
 The degradation is caused by the resistive components in the radio-frequency signal chain.
+Each component of the system degrades the signal to noise ratio by an amount represented by the Noise Figure of the component.

 Limits